 “The dams on the lower Snake River are an ongoing source of injustice and the loss of salmon is violating the rights of Tribal Nations ensured by treaty with the U.S. government,” the report states.

-The other rivers featured by American Rivers include Alabama’s Mobile River, Maine’s Atlantic Salmon Rivers, Georgia’s Coosa River, the Mississippi River, California’s Lower Kern River, Arizona’s San Pedro River, the Los Angeles River and Oklahoma’s Tar Creek.
+The other rivers featured by American Rivers in 2022 include Alabama’s Mobile River, Maine’s Atlantic Salmon Rivers, Georgia’s Coosa River, the Mississippi River, California’s Lower Kern River, Arizona’s San Pedro River, the Los Angeles River and Oklahoma’s Tar Creek.